*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 In-depth Review of ProForm Carbon T7 Treadmill

 As mentioned, the 7” full-color HD touchscreen certainly enhances what you get on the Carbon T7.
-Sometimes the iFit programs take a minute to load and buffer initially, but once they begin they feature good graphics.
-This is a small screen however, so even though the colors and graphics are crisp, it isn’t as easy to see as larger screens.
-Also, because this is a touchscreen, you need to be able to navigate the screen to select a program, adjust your workout metrics, load your profile, etc. For those with vision limitations, this screen may be too small.
+Sometimes the iFit programs take a minute to load and buffer initially (especially if you have slower wifi), but once they begin they feature good graphics.
+This is a small screen, however, so even though the colors and graphics are crisp, it isn’t as easy to see as on larger screens.
+Also, because this is a touchscreen, you need to be able to navigate the screen to select a program, adjust your workout metrics displayed, load your profile, select your music station, etc.

-The console is streamlined so the buttons are easy to see and locate.
+The console is streamlined so the buttons are easy to see and locate beneath the touch screen.
 The screen sits in the center of the console for easy visibility.
 There are preset control buttons for speed and incline beneath the screen.
-In front of this is a wide ledge where you could place a tablet.
-The preset buttons help a lot on the T7 because the screen is so small.
+These quick-touch buttons help a lot on the T7 because the screen is so small.
 You can control speed, incline, and volume on the console as well as on the screen.
-So, if the touchscreen buttons are too small, the console buttons provide a good substitute.
+So, if the touchscreen buttons are too small, the console buttons provide a good substitute for adjusting the treadmill.
+We appreciate having the quick touch buttons.
+They make interval training easy as well.

 A lower panel below the speakers and fans has six simple buttons: two for incline (up and down), two for speed (+ and -) along with a green start and red stop button.
 The safety key is red and centered below this panel.